pcwu2022/Obsidian-Vault/Marketing/Brand.md

    - Craft messaging that is clear, consistent, and resonates with your target audience.
 The tone should match your brand personality and be relatable to your customers.

 3. **Differentiate from Competitors**:
-   - Identify what makes your brand unique in the marketplace.
+   - Identify what makes your brand unique in the [[marketplace]].
 Highlight your **unique selling proposition (USP)**—the specific feature or value that distinguishes your brand from others.
    - Offer a clear and compelling reason why customers should choose your brand over competitors.

 4. **Deliver Consistent Quality and Experience**: